ned14/llfio/Readme.md

 - [ ] C bindings for all AFIO v2 APIs.
 Write libclang parser which autogenerates SWIG interface files from the .hpp files.
-- [ ] Add mapped_file_handle.
-Need some way of explicitly converting a file_handle
+- [ ] Add mapped_file_handle
-into a mapped_file_handle and vice versa.
+  - Need some way of explicitly converting a file_handle into a mapped_file_handle and vice versa.
+  - Could speculatively map 4Kb chunks lazily and keep an internal map of 4Kb offsets to map.
+This allows more optimal handing of growing files.
 - [ ] Rewrite correctness test in benchmark_locking to use mapped_file handle.